A Dim View of Libertarianism

 with regard to numerous “small things.”

-However, since the advent of the Bush administration and the relaxing of
+However, during of the Bush administration and the relaxing of

-government regulation and oversight, the industry has failed spectacularly
+government regulation and oversight, the industry failed spectacularly

 to meet its civic responsibilities.
 Immediately after the Supreme Court